cncf/toc/DEFINITION.md

 ## Definition

-Cloud native practices empower organizations to develop, build, and deploy workloads in computing environments (public, private, hybrid cloud) to meet their organizational needs at scale in a programmatic and repeatable manner.
+Cloud-native practices empower organizations to develop, build, and deploy workloads in computing environments (public, private, hybrid cloud) to meet their organizational needs at scale in a programmatic and repeatable manner.
 It **is characterized by loosely coupled systems that interoperate in a manner that is secure, resilient, manageable, sustainable, and observable.**

-Cloud native technologies and architectures typically consist of some combination  of containers, service meshes, multi-tenancy, microservices, immutable infrastructure, serverless, and declarative APIs — this list is non-exhaustive.
+Cloud-native technologies and architectures typically consist of some combination  of containers, service meshes, multi-tenancy, microservices, immutable infrastructure, serverless, and declarative APIs — this list is non-exhaustive.

 ## Benefits of Cloud Native

-Combined with robust automation, cloud native practices allow organizations to make high-impact changes frequently, predictably, with minimal toil and clear separation of concerns.
+Combined with robust automation, cloud-native practices allow organizations to make high-impact changes frequently, predictably, with minimal toil and clear separation of concerns.

 ## Focus of CNCF